Maryanne Connelly

-Maryanne Connelly (born October 6, 1945) is a Democratic politician in New Jersey and the former Mayor of Fanwood, New Jersey.
-She has also twice unsuccessfully sought a seat in the U.S. House of Representatives.
-Her candidacy became one of the top three races in the United States House of Representatives elections, 2000.
+Maryanne Connelly (born October 6, 1945) is an American politician who was Mayor of Fanwood, New Jersey from 1995 to 1999.
+A member of the Democratic Party, she has also twice unsuccessfully sought a seat in the U.S. House of Representatives.
+Her candidacy became one of the most publicized competitive races in the United States House of Representatives elections in 2000.

 Biography

-She was born on October 6, 1945 in Brooklyn, New York City and raised in Maplewood, New Jersey.
-She attended high school in Elizabeth, New Jersey and after her graduation, she attended the College of Saint Elizabeth where she received a B.S. in nutrition in 1967.
+She was born on October 6, 1945, in Brooklyn, New York City, and raised in Maplewood, New Jersey.
+She attended high school in Elizabeth, New Jersey, and after her graduation, she attended the Saint Elizabeth University where she received a B.S. in nutrition in 1967.
 She then did a one-year internship at NewYork–Presbyterian Hospital to become a licensed dietitian.
 She then stayed on at the hospital for an additional year.
 She married and was widowed.

 She served on the town environmental commission, and on the Fanwood Planning Board from 1984 to 1986.
 Maryanne won a position on the Fanwood Council in 1985, where she served for 9 consecutive years.
-Connelly was first elected as police commissioner of Fanwood, New Jersey in 1986.
+Connelly was first elected as police commissioner of Fanwood, New Jersey, in 1986.
 She then served a second term on the Fanwood Planning Board from 1996 to 1999.
 Connelly served as a councilwoman in Fanwood before her 1995 election as mayor.

 In the United States House of Representatives elections, 1998, she challenged Congressman Bob Franks in his bid for a fourth term, running as a pro-choice Democrat.
-She was endorsed by the New York Times which wrote "Ms. Connelly, the Mayor of Fanwood and a retired AT&T executive, is firmer in her support for civil liberties and abortion rights."
+She was endorsed by The New York Times, which wrote "Ms. Connelly, the Mayor of Fanwood and a retired AT&T executive, is firmer in her support for civil liberties and abortion rights."
 She received 44% of the vote in her challenge to Franks.

 In 1999 she did not seek a second term as mayor, saying that she was focusing on her 2000 bid for Congress.

 Democratic Party leaders originally backed Connelly in her 2000 Congressional bid, until in September 1999, when Franks announced his candidacy for New Jersey's vacant U.S. Senate seat.
 Franks became a Senate candidate after Gov. Christine Todd Whitman announced she would not seek the Senate seat.
 Democratic Party leaders, no longer considering Franks' seat to be unwinnable, decided to support Union County Manager Michael Lapolla for Congress instead of Connelly.

 Following this decision, Connelly did not bow out of the Congressional race as party leaders suggested.
 The primary drew national attention when the Lapolla campaign ran a parody ad of game show "Who Wants to be a Millionaire?" in which Connelly, played by an actress who spoke in a "ditzy", was portrayed as "an indecisive airhead" who, when asked a question, replied, "Ooh, that's hard."
 The ad drew national attention as an example of attacking female candidates by using derogatory anti-woman, stereotypes.